The innovation of things

 Bond University’s Master of Project Innovation / Master of Project Management explores emergent ideas and directions and expands them further in time.
 The program is delivered in collaboration with Bond Business School and Transformer – an Australian-first entrepreneurship program offered to all Bond students.
 This means you’ll have the opportunity to study subjects that will strengthen not only your project management knowledge but also your business and entrepreneurship skills to better position you as an innovator and leader.

-- International study tour an inclusive and core component
+- A 10-day International study tour is a core component of the program*

 - Work experience opportunities within the University’s Transformer initiative

-- Digital micro-credentials for up to six career specialisations
+- Digital badges for up to six career specialisations

 About the program